aecel/habit-app/README.md

 1. There are two categories of habits: "stable" and "unstable."
 2. On average, it takes 66 days to form a habit, but the time can vary depending on the person and the habit (from 18 to 254 days).
-   The default streak needed to change an "unstable habit" to a "stable habit" is 66 days.
+3. The default streak needed to change an "unstable habit" to a "stable habit" is 66 days.
-3. If a "stable habit" is a daily task and you miss three days, it will be demoted to an "unstable habit."
+4. If a "stable habit" is a daily task and you miss three days, it will be demoted to an "unstable habit."
 When this happens, you can optionally provide a reason for breaking the habit.
-4. You can only add one to three "unstable habits" at a time to avoid feeling overwhelmed.
+5. You can only add one to three "unstable habits" at a time to avoid feeling overwhelmed.
 These are your main focus.
-5. You can add any number of stable habits.
+6. You can add any number of stable habits.
-6. You can edit your progress on any day (marking it as complete or incomplete).
+7. You can edit your progress on any day (marking it as complete or incomplete).
 The app will not punish you for not checking it every day.
-7. If you have been working on an unstable habit for 66 days (or the number of days you set), it will be promoted to a stable habit.
+8. If you have been working on an unstable habit for 66 days (or the number of days you set), it will be promoted to a stable habit.
-8. There is a warning if a stable habit is close to being demoted to an unstable habit (e.g., if it has not been completed for two consecutive days).
+9. There is a warning if a stable habit is close to being demoted to an unstable habit (e.g., if it has not been completed for two consecutive days).
-9. When setting up a new unstable habit, there is a guide to help you make it a small, achievable step.
+10. When setting up a new unstable habit, there is a guide to help you make it a small, achievable step.
 For example, if you want to go to the gym early, start by making it a goal to wake up early.
 The unstable habit can evolve over time, from 'wake up early' to 'wake up early and put on gym shoes,' and then to 'wake up early and put on gym clothes,' until you reach your ultimate goal of going to the gym early.
 There is an option to edit the unstable habit to its next step.
-10. There is an option to partially complete a task to encourage daily consistency (e.g., flossing only your bottom teeth instead of all of them).
+11. There is an option to partially complete a task to encourage daily consistency (e.g., flossing only your bottom teeth instead of all of them).
 This will still count towards your streak towards promotion to a stable habit.
-11. You can choose to reward yourself when you reach a certain number of days (e.g., buying yourself a slice of Gouda when you hit 15 days).
+12. You can choose to reward yourself when you reach a certain number of days (e.g., buying yourself a slice of Gouda when you hit 15 days).

-9 & 11 not implemented
+10 & 12 not implemented

+# How it Works Again

+# rewritten by Chat-GPT

+There are two types of habits: stable and unstable.
+It typically takes 66 days to form a habit, but the time may vary based on the person and the habit (between 18 and 254 days).
+To change an unstable habit to a stable habit, you must maintain the habit for 66 days (or the number of days you set).
+You can only add up to three unstable habits at a time to prevent feeling overwhelmed.
+These are your main focus.
+You can add any number of stable habits.
+If you miss three days (or the number of days you set) of a daily stable habit, it will be demoted to an unstable habit.
+You can edit your progress on any day by marking it as complete or incomplete.
+The app will not penalize you for not checking it every day.
+When setting up a new unstable habit, there is a guide to help you make it a small, achievable step.
+For example, if your ultimate goal is to go to the gym early, you might start by making it a goal to wake up early.
+The unstable habit can evolve over time, from 'wake up early' to 'wake up early and put on gym shoes,' and then to 'wake up early and put on gym clothes.'
+You can edit the unstable habit to its next step.
+You can partially complete a task (e.g., flossing only your bottom teeth) to encourage daily consistency.
+This will still count towards your streak towards promotion to a stable habit.
+There is a warning if a stable habit is close to being demoted to an unstable habit (e.g., if it has not been completed for two consecutive days).
+You can choose to reward yourself when you reach a certain number of days (e.g., buying yourself a slice of Gouda when you hit 15 days).